Duet3D/wiki-content/User_manual/RepRapFirmware/Third_order_motion.md

 ## Second order motion control
 In a second order motion system, changes in speed are performed by accelerating between the two speeds at a constant rate.
 If using open-loop stepper motors, the actual position will lag the commanded position slightly during acceleration because the amount of force developed by a stepper motors depends on the amount of lag.
 Similarly, when decelerating the actual position will lead the commanded position slightly.
 If the stepper motor(s) can supply sufficient force to achieve the required acceleration with less than two full steps of lag then no steps will be lost.

 Second order motion control is practical in many applications.
-3D printer firmwares (including RepRapFirmware) generally use second order motion control, except that if direction changes are to be made without coming to a complete stop then some degree of instantaneous speed change has to be accepted.
+3D printer firmwares (including RepRapFirmware) generally use second order motion control, except that if direction changes are to be made without coming to a complete stop then some degree of instantaneous speed change (making that part of the movement first-order) has to be accepted.

 ## Third order motion control
 In a third order motion system, acceleration is not allowed to change abruptly.
 Instead it is only permitted to change gradually at a rate called the "jerk".
 Note, the term "jerk" is commonly used to refer to instantaneous speed change when talking about 3D printers, however the more established use of "jerk" is to mean rate of change of acceleration.